 Climate change commitment is defined as the future change to which the climate system is committed by virtue of past or current forcings.
-The components of the climate system respond on a large range of timescales, from the essentially rapid responses that characterise some radiative feedbacks to millennial scale responses such as those associated with the behaviour of the carbon cycle (Section 6.1) and ice sheets (see Figure 1.2 and Box 5.1).
-Even if anthropogenic emissions were immediately ceased (Matthews and Weaver, 2010) or if climate forcings were fixed at current values (Wigley, 2005), the climate system would continue to change until it came into equilibrium with those forcings (Section 12.5).
-Because of the slow response time of some components
+The components of the climate system respond on a large range of timescales, ranging from the essentially rapid responses that characterise some radiative feedbacks, to millennial scale responses such as those associated with the behaviour of the carbon cycle (Section 6.1) and ice sheets (see Figure 1.2 and Box 5.1).
+Even if anthropogenic emissions were immediately ceased (Matthews and Weaver, 2010) or if climate forcings were fixed at current values (Wigley, 2005) the climate system would continue to change until it came into equilibrium with those forcings (Section 12.5).
+Because of the slow response time of some components of the climate system, equilibrium conditions will not be reached for many centuries.
+Slow processes can sometimes only be constrained by data collected over long periods, giving a particular salience to paleoclimate data for understanding equilibrium processes.
+Climate change commitment is indicative of aspects of inertia in the climate system, since it captures the ongoing nature of some aspects of change.

-Figure 1.2 | Climate feedbacks and timescales.
-The climate feedbacks related to increasing CO_2 and rising temperature include negative feedbacks (-) such as LWR, lapse rate (see Glossary in Annex III), and air-sea carbon exchange and positive feedbacks (+) such as water vapour and snow/ice albedo feedbacks.
-Some feedbacks may be positive or negative (±): clouds, ocean circulation changes, air-land CO_2 exchange, and emissions of non-GHGs and aerosols from natural systems.
+Figure 1.2: Climate feedbacks and timescales.
+The climate feedbacks related to increasing carbon dioxide and rising temperature include negative feedbacks (-) such as longwave radiation, lapse rate (see Glossary in Annex III), and airsea carbon exchange and positive feedbacks (+) such as water vapour and snow/ice albedo feedbacks.
+Some feedbacks may be positive or negative (\pm): clouds, ocean circulation changes, air-land carbon dioxide exchange, and emissions of non-green house gases and aerosols from natural systems.
 In the smaller box, the large difference in timescales for the various feedbacks is highlighted.